Still image film: Style

 Filmmakers working with still images may do so out of necessity, such as when resources are limited and they are only able to shoot still photographs, rather than moving pictures.
 However, it is also sometimes chosen for stylistic reasons, and can allow the filmmakers to do things that would be impossible with traditional moving pictures.
 In Chafed Elbows, for example, the filmmakers had the freedom to improvise their lines during post-production.
 Additionally, the use of still images made possible a scene in which one character appears to throw another out of a high window, while the actors remained safe.
 Additionally, in Year of the Nail, the director pieced together unstaged photographs from his real life and was able to build a fictional story from these.
 Furthermore, still image films may decrease the filmmakers' limitations, as dialogue and sound effects need not be synchronized with moving images.

-Burns has credited documentary filmmaker Jerome Liebling for teaching him how still photographs could be incorporated into documentary films.
+Ken Burns has credited documentary filmmaker Jerome Liebling for teaching him how still photographs could be incorporated into documentary films.
 He has also cited the 1957 National Film Board of Canada documentary City of Gold, co-directed by Colin Low and Wolf Koenig, as a prior example of the technique.
 Winner of the Prix du Documentaire at the Cannes Film Festival and nominated for an Academy Award, City of Gold used animation camera techniques to slowly pan and zoom across archival still pictures of Canada's Klondike Gold Rush.

 Perception

-As most audiences are unaccustomed to still image films, many viewers are initially turned off by them, but one study has shown that people adjust to the style after about seven minutes, as long as the story is engaging.
+As most audiences are unaccustomed to still image films, many viewers are initially turned off by them, but Jonás Cuarón said that people adjust to the style after about seven minutes, as long as the story is engaging.
 There is some debate about whether or not still image films should in fact be considered as genuine motion pictures, since they do not in fact employ the illusion of motion, with some considering them more akin to the slideshow.